gofflab/scProject/README.md

 ## Overview ##

-Transfer learning for gene expression signatures.
+Transfer learning for gene expression signatures in Python.

 ## Description ##